Film Lighting How great filmmakers create drama

 Image Source

 The three-point lighting technique was a trademark in classical Hollywood filmmaking.
-This method implements the usage of three primary lights to light up a scene – the key light, the fill light, and the backlight.
+This method implements the usage of three primary light sources to light up a scene – the key light, the fill light, and the backlight.
 The light sources don’t necessarily have to be from artificial sources.
 Filmmakers often toggle between film lights, natural light sources like the sun, or even practical lights like a lamp.

 Key Light